SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_image/FUNCTIONAL_DESCRIPTION.md

   and all tap fields are parsed by the generated bindings from `xds-protos`.
 - A trace marked truncated is treated as an infrastructure error rather than producing potentially incorrect statistics.
-- `MAX_BUFFERED_RX_BYTES` is finite.
-A larger pre-match buffered stream can be marked truncated and will fail decoding with the effective limit and remediation included in the error.
+- Operators can lower `MAX_BUFFERED_RX_BYTES`, but a read larger than the configured value is marked truncated and fails decoding.
+The default is the largest value accepted by Envoy's `UInt32Value`; resource exhaustion, disk errors, or premature process termination remain possible and are not TAP truncation.